-Upper Grades Detention: Thursdays 3-4 pm
+Upper Grades Restorative Work Period: Thursdays 3-4 pm

 Students are expected to be aware of and follow our school's rules.
-When students fail to meet the expectations of respectful behavior, they will be assigned an after school detention.
+When students fail to meet the expectations of respectful behavior, they will be assigned an after school restorative work period.
 These will take place from 3 to 4pm on Thursdays.
 Parents are responsible for transportation home at 4 pm.
 Each Upper Grades teacher will have a clipboard in their classroom to record infractions.
 All teachers who work with Upper Grades students will have the ability to record infractions.
 Parents and the Front Office will be notified of detentions being served by 4 pm on the day before (Wednesday).